parthyadav3105/csfreshers/README.md

 ### Learning your first language
 While learning your first language, kindly give more time to practising it.
-Make your fundamentals strong and improve for coding style, learn to add better comments.
+Make your fundamentals strong and improve coding style, learn to add better comments.
 Then moving further try to write optimised code.

 If your programming concepts are clear and you have a strong foundation in your first language, then learning a new language will just be a matter of 7 to 8 hours max.